Nnamdi89/https-github.com-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 - Pushed and tagged images to Dockerhub
 - Pulled Docker images from Dockerhub in Gitpod
 - Created ECR and pushed images to Amazon Elastic Container Registry
-- Run containers using images stored in Amazon ECR

 Below are the details of the completed challenges